 North Carolina airport: Radar contact lost with small plane

-The Raleigh-Durham International Airport says a small plane approaching that airport was lost on radar and the airport was briefly closed while fire and rescue units responded.
+Radar contact was lost with a small plane approaching the Raleigh-Durham International Airport in North Carolina Sunday evening, and airport operations were temporarily interrupted while fire and rescue units rushed to the nearby area, authorities said.

-The airport says in a brief statement on its website that FAA air traffic control notified the airport that the plane was lost on radar about 7:25 p.m.
-Sunday near a park in the vicinity of the airport.
-The statement says airport firefighting units immediately were immediately dispatched to the general area, closing the airport for a brief time.
+A statement posted on the airport website said air traffic controllers notified the airport that a small aircraft was lost on radar about 7:25 p.m.
+Sunday as it was on approach to one of the runways.
+The statement added that airport firefighting units were immediately dispatched to the vicinity of William B. Umstead State Park, not far from the airport.

+The Federal Aviation Administration issued a brief statement that the aircraft lost from radar contact was a Piper PA32.
+The FAA website said the propeller plane typically has around six seats.
+It wasn't clear how many people were believed aboard.

-The airport statement says only that the plane was a small general aviation aircraft, and didn't say who was aboard.
-It says search and rescue efforts are underway and the airport has reopened.
+The statement from RDU, the airport authority, didn't say how long airport operations were paused.
+After search and rescue efforts were launched, the airport resumed operations.

 Comments